laanwj/sundog/README.md

 Non-critical:

-- SHIPLIB function 0x1a (warp animation) is not implemented, an assembly routine.
 - The copy protection (integrity check) is mitigated in an ugly and brittle way.
 It would be better to emulate the underlying mechanism (which is known) in the simulated disk controller.